DiamondLightSource/blueapi/main/_sources/developer/explanations/lifecycle.rst.txt

     from pydantic import BaseModel

     class CountParameters(BaseModel):
-        detectors: List[Readable]
+        detectors: List[Readable] = ["det"]
         num: int = 1
         delay: Optional[Union[float, List[float]]] = None
         metadata: Optional[Mapping[str, Any]] = None

         class Config:
             arbitrary_types_allowed = True
+            validate_all = True

 .. note::

-    This is for illustrative purposes only, this code is not actually generated, but an object resembling this class is constructed in memeory.
+    This is for illustrative purposes only, this code is not actually generated, but an object resembling this class is constructed in memory.
+    The default arguments will be validated by the context to inject the "det" device when the plan is run.
+The existence of the "det" default device is not checked until this time.

 The model is also stored in the context.